By K.E. Roberts / November 14, 2017

 By May of 1982, a Republican Congressman in California, Phil Wyman, had proposed a law requiring that a warning label be placed on any album containing “backward masking which may be perceptible at a subliminal level when the record is played forward.”
 (The Parental Advisory label was placed on albums deemed “objectionable” starting in 1985.)
 After being tipped off by a 20-year-old woman who had seen the insidious practice demonstrated on Praise the Lord, and facing a tough reelection campaign, Wyman decided that such messages “can manipulate our behavior without our knowledge or consent and turn us into disciples of the anti-Christ.”
 At this point, the backmasking scare fully intersected with the larger “Satanic Panic,” which peaked in 1990, when members of Judas Priest were sued for allegedly causing two young men to attempt suicide.
 The cause, claimed one set of parents, was a subliminal message—“Do it”—inserted into the band’s 1978 cover of “Better By You, Better Than Me.”
 One of the prosecution’s key witnesses was Wilson Bryan Key.
 The case was eventually dismissed.

 Of course, the problem was never rock ‘n’ roll backwards.
 The problem was rock ‘n’ roll straight up.
 A language that emerged from blues and gospel, rock defined itself against oppression and convention, against adult dogma and adult prejudice.
-The beat, however jarring to some, has no master, and that’s why tyrants have always tried to suppress it.
-God willing, there will always be enough young sinners to side with the Satan of Milton’s Paradise Lost, who thought it “Better to reign in Hell than serve in Heav’n.”
+And that’s why tyrants have always tried to suppress it—by attempting to control the minds of the impressionable, if necessary.
+It’s not said enough, but thank God for teenagers.